apotonick/tyrant/README.md

 end
 ```

-Evaluating the form means validate the `TRB::Contract` and apply the `Policy::Guard`, which means verify if:
+Here the validation for the `Contract`:

 * all the input are filled
 * a User with that `email` exists